 Undergraduate students who fail to abide by these guidelines will be subjected to corrective action (see Appendix).
 A breach is the unauthorized disclosure of any form of PHI.
 If an actual or potential breach occurs, the individual discovering the breach must report it immediately to the Course instructor (if it occurred relative to information shared in a class), the SLHS Privacy Officer (Janet Hawley).
-These individuals will coordinate a response to the breach in accordance with procedures established by the Office for the
+These individuals will coordinate a response to the breach in accordance with procedures established by the Office for the Responsible Conduct of Research and the University of Arizona Information Technology Systems Department.

-APPENDIX M
+APPENDIX N